BD2KGenomics/toil-scripts/src/toil_scripts/exome_variant_pipeline/README.md

 Toil-scripts is now pip installable! `pip install toil-scripts` for a toil-stable version or `pip install --pre toil-scripts` for cutting edge development version.

-Type: `toil-exome` to get basic help menu and instructions
+Type `toil-exome` to get basic help menu and instructions

 To decrease the chance of versioning conflicts, install toil-scripts into a virtualenv: